Looking for Eric

-Looking for Eric is a 2009 British-French film about the escape from the trials of modern life that football and its heroes can bring for its fans.
-It was written by screenwriter Paul Laverty and directed by the English director Ken Loach.
-The film's cast includes the former professional footballer Eric Cantona and Steve Evets, former bass guitarist with The Fall.

-Loach said of the film, "We wanted to deflate the idea of celebrities as more than human.
-And we wanted to make a film that was enjoying the idea of what you and I would call solidarity, but what others would call support for your friends really, and the old idea that we are stronger as a team than we are as individuals."
+Looking for Eric is a 2009 sports comedy-drama film directed by Ken Loach and written by Paul Laverty.
+It is an international co-production between the United Kingdom, France, Italy, Belgium, and Spain.
+It stars Steve Evets, Eric Cantona, John Henshaw, and Stephanie Bishop.
+It follows a middle-aged postman who, working for the Manchester sorting office, is going through a dreadful crisis.

+The film had its world premiere at the 62nd Cannes Film Festival on 18 May 2009, where it was awarded the Prize of the Ecumenical Jury.
+It was theatrically released in France on 27 May 2009, by Diaphana Distribution, and in the United Kingdom on 12 June 2009, by Icon Film Distribution.
+It received positive reviews from critics and grossed over $11.6 million worldwide.
+For their performances, Henshaw won Best Supporting Actor at the 12th British Independent Film Awards and Evets was nominated for Best Actor at the 22nd European Film Awards.

 Plot

 Eric Bishop is a football fanatic postman whose life is descending into crisis.
 Looking after his granddaughter is bringing him into contact with his ex-wife, Lily, whom he abandoned after the birth of their daughter.
 At the same time, his stepson Ryan is hiding a gun under the floorboards of his bedroom for a violent drugs baron.

 At his lowest moments, Bishop considers suicide.
 But after a short meditation session with fellow postmen in his living room, and smoking cannabis stolen from his stepson, hallucinations bring forth his footballing hero, the famously philosophical Eric Cantona, who gives him advice.
 His relationship with Lily improves dramatically.
 Bishop finds the gun and confronts his stepson.

 Ryan admits to his involvement with the drugs gang, and Bishop attempts to return the gun to the gangster.
 He is forced to keep it himself, however, when a Rottweiler is set on him in his car.
 The gangster then posts footage on YouTube of Bishop's humiliation.
 The entire family is then arrested by the police on a tip-off but they fail to find the gun as it is hidden in the fridge, inside a frozen chicken.

 Eric Cantona then advises Bishop to seek help from his friends and to 'surprise' himself.
 Bishop organises 'Operation Cantona', sneaking dozens of fellow Manchester United fans – wearing Cantona masks (including Cantona himself) – into the gangster's house and humiliating him and his family, threatening to put the video of their operation onto YouTube, in turn.
 The film ends at Bishop's daughter's graduation day, where the family reunites in peace.